IntegrierBar/FPComputerGames/RequierementsAnalysis.md

 Each room is its own instance.
 The player can go into another room by walking through a door of the room.
 This will then load the next room instance.
 Direction is preserved, meaning if the player goes through the door on the left, the player will come out the door on the right in the next room, and vice versa for the other four directions.
 The door leading to the boss room should be marked so that the player knows that by going through the door they will have to defeat the boss.
+There is always only one door that leads to the boss room.

 The first time the player enters a room, a bunch of slimes are spawned.
 The player can only exit the room after killing all enemies within it.
 The player can also return to a room they have already been to and cleared.